Booths Charity Partnerships

 Cure Leukaemia (registered charity no: 1100154).
 Tap the plus symbol to read more

-We are supporting blood cancer charity Cure Leukaemia by funding Haematology Research Nurse Denise, based at Blackpool Teaching Hospitals, which will benefit blood cancer patients across Lancashire and Cumbria.
+We are supporting blood cancer charity Cure Leukaemia by funding a Haematology Research Nurse position, based at Blackpool Teaching Hospitals, which will benefit blood cancer patients across Lancashire and Cumbria.

-We’ve pledged to fund Denise for a minimum of two years.
+We’ve pledged to fund the role for a minimum of two years.

 What do research nurses do?